-Provides a plan for addressing health inequities through community interventions, rather than clincal interventions
+Provides a plan for addressing health

+inequities through community interventions,

 Ensures intentional and strategic investment of limited resources

 Communities benefit most from effective interventions directed at priority needs requirements for joint CHNAs are listed in the CHNA Guide.
 If a qualifying joint CHNA was not adopted, a formal joint IS cannot be adopted, however, separate, but similar, strategies may be adopted by all participating hospital facilities.